eclipse/kuksa.val/doc/protocol/set.md

 ```

 ### Authorization Checks first
-Please not, that authrization is checked *first*, i.e. in the previous example, if we do not have a permission covering the requested path, no matter it exists or not, we get a 403
+Please note, that authorization is checked *first*, i.e. in the previous example, if we do not have a permission covering the requested path, no matter it exists or not, we get a 403

 ```json
 {